Karen W. presented the treasurer’s report for August.

 Quiz - The Importance of Water

-1. Which of the following things is NOT a function of water?a. transports nutrients throughout the body
+1. Which of the following things is NOT a function of water?glass-of-water

 b. helps maintain normal body temperature